 6.2.13 It should be for the Lead Member to pursue its own claim for reimbursement of all costs related to pollution response, including the cost of international assistance, submitted to the person liable for the pollution incident, their insurers or an international system for compensation of pollution damages, as appropriate.
 Payment of those rendering assistance must not depend on the success of claims for compensation from third parties (e.g., the polluter or his insurer).
-However, the assisting Member should cooperate with the requesting Member in putting together a compensation claim by providing documentary evidence of the costs incurred by assisting Member.
+However, the assisting Member should cooperate with the requesting costs it has incurred.

+Member in putting together a compensation claim by providing documentary evidence of the

-6.2.14 The provisions here should not be interpreted as in any way prejudicing the rights of NOWPAP Members to recover from third parties the cost of counter-pollution actions under national and international law.
+6.2.14 The provisions here should not be interpreted as in any way prejudicing the rights of

-6.2.15 In case of JROs the requesting Member should cover, directly or after submission of an invoice by an assisting Member, the expenses related to the stay in the territory of the requesting Member of personnel, equipment and means (including vessels and aircraft) of the assisting Member.
+NOWPAP Members to recover from third parties the cost of counter-pollution actions under invoice by an assisting Member, the expenses related to the stay in the territory of the requesting Member of personnel, equipment and means (including vessels and aircraft) of the assisting Member.